ryanczm/Analytic-Musings/_posts/2024-03-10-crypto-stat-arb-I.md

 * Breakout - High factor cumulative return, but very volatile.
 Did very well in April 2022.
 * Momo - Weakest cumulative return as per lowest IC.

-In the next post, Kris plots the factor decile plots per year, noting the relationship changes over time.
-To capture this, he models the weights directly as expected returns via rolling regressions - fitting rolling 90 day returns as linear combinations of signals.

-This would mean instead of using a static 0.5/0.2/0.3 blending scheme, the weights for each signal are dynamic.
-This was replicated and Sharpe was improved (demonstrated in the next post).
+In the next post, we can see how to combine these signals in a dynamic fashion with weights from rolling regressions to estimate expected returns.
+But for now, we've combined them in a fixed manner, with static weights, based off eyeballing our analysis above and noting the higher IC of the carry factor.

 ## Conclusion

-In conclusion, this post was my first trading project, which I am very thankful to RobotJames and Kris for putting this out there for free in R. As an aspiring quant, I am very grateful such good free learning resources - complete with code, data and results exist, for us to learn.
+In conclusion, this post was my first trading project.
 We've constructed basic signals, both cross-sectional and time series, evaluated their characteristics and their returns.
-We've done so using some Pandas workflows to evaluate a dynamic universe of instruments in a cross-sectional manner, in the spirit of R's functional programming paradigm with `%>%`.
+We've done so using some Pandas workflows to evaluate a dynamic universe of instruments in a cross-sectional manner.

-In the next post, I adapt and translate code from James and Kris' backtesting framework in R, `Rsims`, to implement the backtest in Python with trading costs and a _trading buffer_ heuristic to reduce turnover, in place of portfolio optimization.
+In the next post, I adapt and translate code from RobotJames and Kris' backtesting framework in R, `Rsims`, to implement the backtest in Python with trading costs and a _trading buffer_ heuristic to reduce turnover, in place of portfolio optimization.
 This lets us properly evaluate the strategy with deployed capital, and compare the simple 0.5/0.2/0.3 weighting scheme to a dynamic one based off estimating expected returns with regressions.

 See you in the next post!